How to Speed Up Videos

 Some weeks ago I was browsing my YouTube Watch Later lists and thinking: There is so much good quality video, I wish I could watch it faster to see more of it.
 All these screencasts, comedy, TechTalks, conference presentations … so I googled just for fun.

 Video Speed Controller

-At first it feels strange, and I started with 1.2 times speed, but soon increased to 1.8 (and sometimes even 2 or more).
+At first, it feels strange, and I started at 1.2 times speed but soon increased to 1.8 (and sometimes even 2 or more).
 I use it now regular on most videos, especially on technical talks, which tend to get very longwinded.

 And for those, who prefer to read articles, there is a solution, too: Squirt is a bookmarklet (also available as extension), which allows to speed up the reading of text on websites.
-There is a nice demo on Squirts website, that shows how it works.
-Average readers read between 120 and 200 words, but with Squirt its possible to increase to 350 or even more words without any problem.
+There is a nice demo on Squirts website, which shows how it works.
+Average readers read between 120 and 200 words but with Squirt it is possible to increase to 350 or even more words without any problem.